paskal/claude-go-tests/README.md

 ## Why Use This Template?

-1. **Consistent Testing**: Claude learns your preferred testing style from the examples in `clauge-go-tests`.
+1. **Consistent Testing**: Claude learns your preferred testing style from the examples in `claude-go-tests`.
 2. **Time Efficiency**: Quickly receive well-structured test suggestions that you can review and adapt.
 3. **Best Practices**: Leverage established Go testing patterns and conventions.
 4. **Learning Resource**: Ideal for teams looking to standardize and improve their testing approach.